 We develop our policies and procedures based on guidance from Toronto Public Health.
 As guidance continues to change in response to the evolving Covid-19 situation in Ontario, our policies and procedures will be updated accordingly.
-Please see our 'Summer Covid-19 Information page' for the most up-to-date policies related to program screening, when participants can return to program after being ill, and more.
+Please see our 'Information for School Year Families' webpage for the most upto-date policies related to program screening, when participants can return to program after being ill, and more.